Work design: Learning and development approach

 The learning and development approach to work design, advanced by Australian organizational behavior Professor Sharon K. Parker, draws on the findings of a diverse body of research which shows that certain job characteristics (e.g. high demands and control, autonomy, complex work with low supervision) can promote learning and development in workers.
-Parker argues that work design can not only shape cognitive, identity, and moral processes, but also speed up an individuals' learning and development.
+Parker argues that work design can not only shape cognitive, identity, and moral processes, but also speed up an individual's learning and development.

 Economic theory

 In economics, job design has been studied in the field of contract theory.
 In particular, Holmström and Milgrom (1991) have developed the multi-task moral hazard model.
 Some of the tasks are easier to measure than other tasks, so one can study which tasks should be bundled together.
 While the original model was focused on the incentives versus insurance trade-off when agents are risk-averse, subsequent work has also studied the case of risk-neutral agents who are protected by limited liability.
 In this framework, researchers have studied whether tasks that are in direct conflict with each other (for instance, selling products that are imperfect substitutes) should be delegated to the same agent or to different agents.
 The optimal task assignment depends on whether the tasks are to be performed simultaneously or sequentially.